ElectronSutra/venture/pages/character-creation/twenty-questions.md

 ## Section V: Personality and Behavior

 We're almost there.
-We've finished with the numbers so far, and now we're on to the broad strokes of your personality -- who you are as a person.
+We've finished with the numbers for now, and we're on to the broad strokes of your personality -- who you are as a person.

 ### 13. What is your character's greatest virtue?